msgpo/The-dead-of-Sandboxie/README.md

 ## Why this repo?

-Well, I'm (again) disappointed and it makes me _angry_ that paid customers are "screwed" again (yes it's now freeware, yes it will be ]open source'd](https://community.sophos.com/products/sandboxie/f/forum/115109/major-sandboxie-news-sandboxie-is-now-a-free-tool-with-plans-to-transition-it-to-an-open-source-tool) - _I get that_).
+Well, I'm (again) disappointed and it makes me "_angry_" that paid customers are "screwed" again (yes it's now freeware, yes it will be ]open source'd](https://community.sophos.com/products/sandboxie/f/forum/115109/major-sandboxie-news-sandboxie-is-now-a-free-tool-with-plans-to-transition-it-to-an-open-source-tool) - _I get that_).
 As said, I'm worried that no one is really working with the souce code (once it was finally uploaded).
-Personally, I'm hoping Microsoft improves Windows Sandbox.
+Personally, I _hope_ Microsoft improves their own Windows Sandbox solution....